ceph/ceph/doc/rbd/rbd-windows.rst

     # The disk must be online before creating or accessing partitions.
     Set-Disk -Number $diskNumber -IsOffline $false

-    # Initialize the disk, partition it and create a fileystem.
+    # Initialize the disk, partition it and create a filesystem.
     Get-Disk -Number $diskNumber | `
         Initialize-Disk -PassThru | `
         New-Partition -AssignDriveLetter -UseMaximumSize | `